Timoolz/fincra-test/README.md

 ## TEST CREDENTIALS

-The following credentials can be used to test;
+The following credentials can be used to test.
+These credentials are from seeded data;

 - ADMIN
     `email: 'admin@fincra.com'; password: 'password'`